Electromigration: Practical implications of electromigration

 In advanced semiconductor manufacturing processes, copper has replaced aluminium as the interconnect material of choice.
 Despite its greater fragility in the fabrication process, copper is preferred for its superior conductivity.
 It is also intrinsically less susceptible to electromigration.
 However, electromigration (EM) continues to be an ever-present challenge to device fabrication, and therefore the EM research for copper interconnects is ongoing (though a relatively new field).

 In modern consumer electronic devices, ICs rarely fail due to electromigration effects.
 This is because proper semiconductor design practices incorporate the effects of electromigration into the IC's layout.
 Nearly all IC design houses use automated EDA tools to check and correct electromigration problems at the transistor layout-level.
 When operated within the manufacturer's specified temperature and voltage range, a properly designed IC device is more likely to fail from other (environmental) causes, such as cumulative damage from gamma-ray bombardment.

 Nevertheless, there have been documented cases of product failures due to electromigration.
-In the late 1980s, one line of Western Digital's desktop drives suffered widespread, predictable failure 12–18 months after field usage.
+In the late 1980s, one line of Western Digital's desktop drives suffered widespread, predictable failure after 12–18 months of field usage.
 Using forensic analysis of the returned bad units, engineers identified improper design-rules in a third-party supplier's IC controller.
-By replacing the bad component with that of a different supplier, WD was able to correct the flaw, but not before significant damage to the company's reputation.
+By replacing the bad component with that of a different supplier, WD corrected the flaw, but not before significant damage was done to the company's reputation.

-Electromigration due to poor fabrication processes was a significant cause of IC failures on Commodore's home computers during the 1980s.
-During 1983, the Commodore 64 computer for a time had a nearly 50% customer return rate.

 Electromigration can be a cause of degradation in some power semiconductor devices such as low voltage power MOSFETs, in which the lateral current through the source contact metallisation (often aluminium) can reach the critical current densities during overload conditions.
 The degradation of the aluminium layer causes an increase in on-state resistance, and can eventually lead to complete failure.

 Fundamentals

-The material properties of the metal interconnects have a strong influence on the life span.
+The material properties of the metal interconnects have a strong influence on their life span.
 The characteristics are predominantly the composition of the metal alloy and the dimensions of the conductor.
-The shape of the conductor, the crystallographic orientation of the grains in the metal, procedures for the layer deposition, heat treatment or annealing, characteristics of the passivation and the interface to other materials also affect the durability of the interconnects.
+The shape of the conductor, the crystallographic orientation of the grains in the metal, procedures for the layer deposition, heat treatment or annealing, characteristics of the passivation, and the interface to other materials also affect the durability of the interconnects.
 There are also important differences with time dependent current: direct current or different alternating current waveforms cause different effects.